zombiedogz/efsnm/README.md

 # EFS Network Management Website

-This is the main repo for the website.
+This is the main repo for this website.

+- Static Jekyll Site
+- Jekyll's Clean Blog theme
+- Customized pages